CQCL/pytket-docs/manual/manual_circuit.rst

     # Add to circuit with controls q[0], q[1], and targets q[2], q[3]
     circ.add_qcontrolbox(cont, [0, 1, 2, 3])

-As well as creating controlled boxes, we can create a controlled version of an arbitrary :py:class:`Op` as follows.
+As well as creating controlled boxes, we can create a controlled version of an arbitrary :py:class:`~pytket.circuit.Op` as follows.

 .. jupyter-execute::